aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 .. code:: bash

-    verdi run plot_projectabilities.py --w90bands <PK_bands> --scf <PK_scf>
+    verdi run plot_projectabilities.py <PK>

-where PK_bands stands for the BandsData pk produced by the workflow and \
+where PK stands for the Wannier90BandsWorkChain pk.
-PK_scf stands for the DFT SCF calculation performed with QuantumESPRESSO.
-You can find the two PKs with :code:`verdi node show <PK>` with PK being the workchain pk.

 You should obtain a plot similar to the following: